stianst/playground/seq/usecases.md

 Mobile app uses sign in with AppleID and wants to access REST APIs, without requiring a separate login.

+Notes:

+* By using sign in with AppleID the developer is provided with high quality SDKs that makes it easy to integrate with the application; additionally a more integrated experience is provided to end-users of the application

 ```mermaid
 ---
 config: